Ferry to Greece

 Top-rated customer support when you need it.

 You can get ferries to Greece from a range of destinations including Italy and Albania.
-There are up to 8241 ferries running per week.
-Ferries to Greece are provided by Grimaldi Lines, Minoan Lines, Ventouris Ferries, Blue Star Ferries & Dodekanisos Seaways.
-Book now with Direct Ferries and find a ferry to Greece that suits you.
+There are up to 8628 ferries running per week.
+Ferries to Greece are provided by 38 ferry operators including Grimaldi Lines, Minoan Lines, Ventouris Ferries, Blue Star Ferries & Dodekanisos Seaways.
+Use our Deal Finder to see live pricing and availability and book your ferry to Greece today.

 First ferry: 05:00